 Craig starts off by unexpectedly accosting her in the shower.

-The theme from Jaws is playing in my head.
+The theme from Jaws is playing in my head as I watch this.

-After getting himself and the girl easily caught, Bond can not shoot a glass placed on her head as a target for a sick game of William Tell played by Silva.
+After getting himself and the girl easily caught, Bond can’t shoot a glass placed on her head as a target for a sick game of William Tell played by Silva.

 She must have gone to charm school to keep that glass so straight.